بكالوريوس علوم التصوير التشخيصي الطبي

 IS-PRA IV 302, Practicum IV

-This course is the fourth of a series of five clinical practicum courses, which provides clinical experiences, as the student is trained to develop basic skills in positioning for demonstration of the knowledge of clinical application of magnetic resonance imaging.
-During these postings, students will be trained to carry out imaging procedures under direct supervision of a clinical faculty.
+This course is the fourth of a series of six clinical practicum courses, which provides clinical experiences ethically and professionally, as the student is trained to develop basic skills in the clinical application of Magnetic Resonance Imaging and knowledge in the clinical application of Ultrasound.
+During these postings, students will be trained to carry out basic MRI scans under the direct supervision of a clinical faculty.
+Students will also be provided observational training in Ultrasound imaging.

 Semester – 7